Book Online

 How is Meniere’s disease diagnosed?

-Most of the time, Meniere’s disease can be diagnosed through a conversation and examination between you and the otologist.
-In some cases, other tests may be needed to confirm the diagnosis.
-These include:
+Most of the time, Meniere’s disease is diagnosed through a conversation and examination with the otologist.
+In some cases, additional tests may be necessary to confirm the diagnosis.

 Is there a cure for Meniere’s Disease?